solid/authorization-panel/Proposals/TrustedAppsReplacement.md

 # Trusted Apps Replacement

 This proposed replacement for trusted apps details splitting it into two kinds:
- - "Signatory Control," which allows **resource owners** to control what someone has access to based on the app and identity provider (signatory) sending the token.
+ - "Signatory Control," which allows **resource owners** to control what some authorized agent (person or organizatin) has access to based on the app, bot and/or identity provider (signatory) sending the token.
  - "Client Constraints," which allows **app users** to control what an app has access to

 ## Terminology